11 Polynomials

 Note

 Macros in Julia are just transformations of the syntax into other syntax.
-The @ indicates they behave differently than regular function calls.
+The leading @ indicates they behave differently than regular function calls.

 The SymPy package does three basic things: